-The following table summarizes the actual revenues and expenditures including encumbrances, of the Commission for the Prince George's County General Fund - Park Account for the fiscal years 2012 through 2016.
-Also shown are the budgeted revenues and expenditures for the fiscal year 2017 and projected revenues and expenditures for the fiscal year ended June 30, 2017.
+The following table summarizes the actual revenues and expenditures including encumbrances, of the Commission for the Prince George's County General Fund - Park Account for the fiscal years 2018 through 2021.
+Also shown are the preliminary fiscal year 2022 revenues and expenditures and budgeted revenues and expenditures for the fiscal year 2023.